18F/navair-pa/README.md

 - [18F staffing issue](https://github.com/18F/staffing-and-resources/issues/501)

+## Project team and roles

+### 18F

+**T.C.
+Baxter (Engineering)** Leads data analysis as front and backend developer.
+Assesses data and data schema to frame possible improvements.

+**Andrew Suprenant (Product Manager and Lead)** — Articulate vision for engagement in collaboration with the product owner.
+Regularly select work of highest value to be prioritized in sprints.
+Cultivate alignment of product owner, development team, and key stakeholders.
+Identify and work to resolve obstacles.
+Highlight and work to mitigate risk.
+Ensure progress moves forward and that the 18F team delivers.

+**Kathryn Connolly (Account Manager)** — Provide support to project team and serves as liaison between NAVAIR and 18F.

 ## Risks and mitigations

 **Risk:** If it takes time to identify/schedule research participants, this could reduce our potential impact.